jeromekelleher/msprime-model-errors/README.md

 ## How did this happen?

-The error was present in the msprime documentation was found as part of the quality control process for [stdpopsim](https://stdpopsim.readthedocs.io/en/latest/), as described in the [preprint](https://www.biorxiv.org/content/10.1101/2019.12.20.885129v2).
+The error present in the msprime documentation was found as part of the quality control process for [stdpopsim](https://stdpopsim.readthedocs.io/en/latest/), as described in the [preprint](https://www.biorxiv.org/content/10.1101/2019.12.20.885129v2).